cloudbees/jenkins-scalability-lab/README.md

     - All of your graphite data will be lost
 * There are some helpful scripts to run via script console on the master in the 'user-scripts' folder :)

-**A Jenkins master**
+## The Jenkins master: our test target

 * Available at [http://localhost:8080/](http://localhost:8080/)
     - From other containers, this host is known as "jenkins"
 * Includes credential 'git-ssh' with the SSH key can be used to clone or interact with the Git server, with remote ssh://git@gitserver/git-server/repos/testcases.git
-* Includes a multibranch project 'testserver' that will have a pipeline for each of the testcases defined as subfolders under gitserver/testcases (see below for more detail)
+* Includes a multibranch project 'testcases' that will have a pipeline for each of the testcases defined as subfolders under gitserver/testcases (see below for more detail)
 * Configured to have 0 executors -- all executors will be provided by the Swarm Agent Docker containers
 * jenkins/plugins.txt will define plugins included on the master
 * jenkins/CUSTOM-PLUGINs contains plugin HPI or JPI files to land directly on the master